CityRelay

 How can I make my Airbnb property more secure?

-Improving Airbnb security involves a combination of clear processes, technology, and proper screening.
+For London hosts, improving Airbnb security involves a combination of clear processes, technology, and proper screening.

 You need a process to vet your guests and review their booking history.
 You should also install smart locks and external cameras to control access and monitor activity within the premises.